-- 9.31 If a request falling within the second bullet of paragraph 9.28 is approved by the Secretary of State other than in relation to specific selectors, any content obtained must not be selected for examination by the intercepting agency according to any factors referable to an individual who is known for the time being to be in the British Islands unless the Secretary of State has personally considered and approved the selection for examination of that content by reference to such factors 35.36 - 9.32 Where unanalysed intercepted communications content or secondary data are obtained by the intercepting agencies as set out in paragraph 9.28, or are otherwise received by them from the government of a country or territory outside the UK in circumstances where the material identifies itself as the product of an interception, (except in accordance with an international mutual assistance agreement), the communications content and secondary data must be subject to the same internal rules and safeguards that apply to the same categories of content or data when they are obtained directly by the intercepting agency as a result of interception under the Act. - 9.33 The internal arrangements of the UK intercepting agency must specify (or must determine on a system by system basis) maximum retention periods for different categories of the data which reflects its nature and intrusiveness.
-The specific periods should normally be no longer than two years.
-Data may only be retained for longer than the applicable maximum retention periods if prior authorisation is obtained from a senior official within the particular intercepting agency on the basis that continued retention of the data has been assessed to be necessary and proportionate.
-If continued retention of any such data is thereafter assessed to no longer meet the tests of necessity and proportionality, it must be destroyed.
-So far as possible, all retention periods should be implemented by a process of automated deletion, which is triggered once the applicable maximum retention period has been reached for the data at issue.
+- 9.36 If a request falling within the second bullet of paragraph 9.33 is approved by the Secretary of State other than in relation to specific selectors, any content obtained must not be selected for examination by the intercepting authority according to any criteria referable to an individual who is known for the time being to be in the British Islands unless the Secretary of State has personally considered and approved the selection for examination of that content by reference to such factors. - 9.37 Where unanalysed intercepted communications content or secondary data are obtained by the intercepting authorities as set out in paragraph 9.32, or are otherwise received by them from the government of a country or territory outside the UK in circumstances where the material identifies itself as the product of an interception, (except in accordance with a mutual assistance agreement), the communications content and secondary data must be subject to the same internal rules and safeguards that apply to the same categories of content or data when they are obtained directly by the intercepting authority as a result of interception under the Act.